WHAT ARE THE CAUSES OF ATTIC WATER DAMAGE

 Due to the fact this section of the home is not regularly visited, homeowners generally come across attic water damage unintentionally, whenever other areas in the home are already noticeably damaged, or when attempting to sell a home and the damage is found during the home inspection from the prospective buyer.

 As a business or home owner, you should inspect your attic every three months to ensure your homes’ safety and health.
 Don’t forget to check your attic after a hail storm.
 Many homes encounter moisture in their attic from severe hail damage to their roof.
 Colorado Springs is one of the most hail damaged areas in the United States, so keep on the lookout for water damage in your attic and other areas of your home or business.

 ICE DAMS ON THE ROOF

 Since warm air in your home rises directly into the cold attic, condensation is produced.
-Water vapor in the air interacts with cold attic spaces resulting in the water to condense on nearby materials, ultimately causing wood rot, mold damage, and structural damage.
+Water vapor interacts with cold attic spaces that would result in wood rotting.
 Extreme moisture and condensation issues lead to substantial costs.